The-Stage/Summary/_posts/2018-10-05-Such a good person.md

 think you are.

 You are kind and brilliant.
-Mostly calm and peaceful, you are the one rushing to ask what wrong with you friends or beloved one.
-You are the one suggesting many solution to their problems.
-Even if you have no solution for tem,  you are usually on their side for support.
+Mostly calm and peaceful, you are the one rushing to ask what wrong with your friends or beloved one.
+You are the one suggesting many solutions to their problems.
+Even if you have no solution for them,  you are usually on their side for support.

 You're skillful and aware of it.
 No matter the situation and how it evolves, you